Beasty002/AirBnb-clone-Tailwind/readme.md

-# This will be clone for landing page of AirBnB
+# This will be clone for landing page of AirBnb landing page